 Built by the Rootes factory in Coventry, England, Alpine registration number XRW 302 was the fourth of only nine fully functioning prototypes built for pre production testing after the design was finalised in 1957.
-It also has a well documented racing history, having raced at Goodwood and all the well known British 1960s circuits. it is now the earliest surviving 'series' Sunbeam Alpine and the only prototype in existence.
+It also has a well documented racing history, having raced at Goodwood and all the well known British racing circuits. it is now the earliest surviving 'series' Sunbeam Alpine and the only surviving prototype.

 XRW 302 avoided the worst rigors of development testing programme by being selected as a 'model' car on which the design department did development work.
 In 1961 the factory sold the car to Bernard Unett, a Rootes factory development engineer who worked on the Alpine development programme.
 He was a subsequent three times British Touring car champion of the 1970s, then engineer and test driver for the World Rally Championship winning Talbot and Peugeot teams.